-In an effort to provide a level playing field, I take deadlines very seriously and hold everyone to an identical standard.
+To provide a level playing field, I take deadlines very seriously and hold everyone to an identical standard.
 If you encounter a problem that prevents you from meeting a deadline, please contact me.
-I understand that problems can arise and I will accommodate difficulties that you may encounter.
+I understand that problems can arise, and I will accommodate difficulties that you may encounter.
 But please be prepared to provide documentation.
 Finally, please note that that all listed times on the schedule are calibrated to the Central Time Zone.